 These results determine the behavior of the Wigner functions $\mathcal{D}_{L}^{MK}(\alpha,\beta,\gamma)$ under inversion as

-because according to Eq.~(\ref{wignerd}) $\mathcal{D}_{L}^{MK}(\alpha,\beta,\gamma+\pi) = e^{\textbf{\textit{i}} K \pi}\mathcal{D}_{L}^{MK}(\alpha,\beta,\gamma)$.
+because, according to Eq.~(\ref{wignerd}), $\mathcal{D}_{L}^{MK}(\alpha,\beta,\gamma+\pi) = e^{\textbf{\textit{i}} K \pi}\mathcal{D}_{L}^{MK}(\alpha,\beta,\gamma)$.
 This signifies that the Wigner functions $\mathcal{D}_{L}^{MK}(\alpha,\beta,\gamma)$ possess even space parity when $K$ is even, and odd space parity when $K$ is odd.

-In case when two out of three particles (say 1 and 2) are identical, the system possesses an additional discrete symmetry: antisymmetry under the permutation $\hat{\bm{p}}_{{12}}$ of the identical fermions.
-The effect of the permutation operator $\hat{\bm{p}}_{{12}}$ on functions of the vectors $\bm{r}_{1}$ and $\bm{r}_{2}$
+In the case where two out of three particles (say, 1 and 2) are identical, the system possesses an additional discrete transformation property: antisymmetry (symmetry) under the permutation $\hat{P}_{{12}}$ of the identical fermions (bosons).
+The effect of the permutation operator $\hat{P}_{{12}}$ on $\bm{r}_{1}$ and $\bm{r}_{2}$ and functions thereof

-stipulates according to Eqs.~\eqref{eq:eutocart} that
+stipulates, according to Eqs.~\eqref{eq:eutocart}, that